Fishing on Ocracoke Island

 Boat Launch and Pamlico

 Besides a trail leading back to Pamlico Sound from Highway 12, I don’t know of any spots to access the big water, besides that some access, at least to Hatteras Inlet, is available where the ferries leave and arrive.
-And, of course, the Ocracoke Boat Launch, maintained by the National Park Service.
-But first, about that trail, I did take it and fished for a couple of hours.
-The water was just too shallow.
-I had seen a guy cast a Rapala, catching specks, when we made a short stop at a Day Use Area near Avon.
+I think a lot exists there, but I think you have to be careful about not getting getting stuck in ferry traffic.
+And, of course, the Ocracoke Boat Launch, maintained by the National Park Service, is a great little spot.

 That’s a great killiefish.
 Potted on Ocracoke.